Riccardo Montolivo: Personal life

 Montolivo was born to a German mother and an Italian father in Milan, soon before his family moved to Caravaggio, where he spent most of his childhood.
 He has an older brother Luca who is a lawyer.
+Montolivo is an atheist.

 In addition to holding an Italian passport, Montolivo also holds a German passport – his mother, Antje, was born in Kiel and later moved to Ascheberg and his maternal grandparents are from Heidkate at the Kieler Förde on the Baltic Sea coast, where he spent all of his summers as a child.
 In addition to Italian, Montolivo also speaks fluent German.
 In his youth, he looked upon Francesco Totti, Zinedine Zidane and Frank Lampard as his idols.

 On 22 May 2014, Montolivo married the Florentine model and presenter Cristina De Pin, with whom he had been engaged since 2007.
 The couple has two children, Mariam, born on 12 May 2016, and Mathias, born 20 October 2018.